TheCherno/Hazel/.github/ISSUE_TEMPLATE/issue--bug-report.md

+---
+name: 'Issue: Bug report'
+about: Create a report to help us improve Hazel

+---

 #### Describe the bug
 A clear and concise description of what the bug is.
 A screenshot or copy of the error could be helpful as well.